Tony-gh123/Tony-gh123/README.md

-## Hi there 👋
+## Hi there 👋 Nice to meet you, welcome!

-Welcome to my data page!
-Here I share projects, ideas, and journal my way into big data!
-I am passionate about how we can use statistics and data to describe the world around us.
+Here, I share projects, ideas, and reflections as I learn, experiment, and grow.

+🧠 **About Me**

+I describe myself as a **social scientist, data scientist, and philosopher**.

 I am currently working on a couple of Machine Learning projects at the intersection of business and social science.

-Interests: Entrepreneurship, Data Science, Computer Science, Philosophy, Cognitive and Behavioral Science, Social Science, Bioinformatics.
+My repositories are a combination of practice-projects for data wrangling/processing/vizualizations and other more serious statistical and predictive modeling work.

+Feel free to ping me or email me at 📧 ayeraldo.guillen@gmail.com if you have any questions.

+🚀 My Journey in **Entrepreneurship**

+I started my first business at the age of seven after learning to crochet from my grandma, who at the time took care of my brothers and me.
+I noticed that many of my classmates loved the idea of having items with their names on them and were willing to pay to display their names proudly.
+Not long after recognizing this, I began crocheting personalized bracelets for my closest friends, and soon had a line of kids in my fourth-grade class eager to trade their lunch items for a bracelet with their name on it.

+As I've gotten older, I've attemped a series of fast-cash businesses from web-design, to e-commerce, and a more serious start-up with a few colleagues from undergraduate school.
+My journey continues!

+🎯 **Interests**
+Entrepreneurship • Data Science • Computer Science • Philosophy •
+Cognitive & Behavioral Science • Social Science • Bioinformatics

 <details class="courses-dropdown">
-    <summary class="in-progress-heading">Online Coursework I've Enjoyed (Click Here)</summary>
+    <summary class="in-progress-heading"><strong>Online Coursework I've Enjoyed (Click Here)</strong></summary>
     <ul class="courses-list">
         <li>
             <a href="https://cs50.harvard.edu/" target="_blank">